merandagp/HIST5706-DevLogs/Nov17.MuralDevlog.md

 ![Google My Maps in Mural](Nov17.GoogleMyMapsEmbed.PNG)

 ### Adding Photos
 While working, I looked into why Mural asks for multiple sizes for images.
-All the information is on their webside [here](https://www.getmural.io/docs/image-workflow/).
+All the information is on their website [here](https://www.getmural.io/docs/image-workflow/).
 Essentially, the different sizes will help make the website accessible on various devices.
 This is something really important for me to consider if I use Mural in another capacity but for now, I want to focus on creating a proof-of-concept that can be polished later on.
 To save time, I won't be resizing the images I'm using but if I find myself with additional time later on, I will be sure to do so.

 ### Next steps
 At this point, I really need to complete a storyboard to help direct the rest of the content I'll be adding to my Mural and then populate the story.